 The Programme Master of Religion, Society and Global Issues consists of 120 ECTS, including a thesis worth 60 ECTS.
 The study programme is built on different courses and the independent work on the Master's thesis.
 Each course consists of 10 ECTS.
 For each course, learning outcomes and competences are formulated emphasising the students' insights into central scientific problems.
 The competence aims are formulated independently for each subject.
 The learning outcomes are formulated on three levels; ability to basic, ability and good ability.
 The work to fulfil these learning outcomes will contribute to reaching the competence aims, and is the basis for evaluation.
 (Cf. Organisering, arbeidsformer og vurdering under, og emnebeskrivelsene samt vedlegget med Nivåspesifikke vurderingskriterier på 500-/600-nivå).
 The objectives of the study will be fulfilled through courses on a Master's level, 60 ECTS, including a compulsory course in scientific methods (10 ECTS).
 The students will write a thesis worth 60 ECTS.
 As a main rule the students must have passed all the other courses in the program before they can hand in the master's thesis.

 The study programme is based on courses in the social sciences and religious studies.
 An essential part of the programme is to give insight into the different ways by which religion is shaped by various local and regional social conditions.
 The study courses must be viewed in light of these premises.
 The programme aims at developing the knowledge acquired at the bachelor's level, in order to give a more profound understanding of the relationship between religion and society in a global perspective.
-This involves courses within ethics, sociology of religion, intercultural communication and diaconia.
-The programme provides opportunities to specialize according to the students' own interests.
-At the same time, it has a common basis in the social sciences and religious studies.
+The courses within the programme have a common basis in the social sciences and religious studies.
 The study will be in dialogue with research within theology and religious studies, and is scientifically legitimated by these disciplines.
 This dialogue will also contribute to an understanding of the different theories and methods employed by these disciplines.

 The main perspectives of the programme focus on different aspects of the global and social characters and contexts of religion.
 The profile of the Master's programme can be summarized in the following way: